 5. Eat Local

-Small, locally owned sodas, cafes, and warungs are authentic and less expensive than popular or well advertised restaurants and can be just as delicious.
+Small, locally owned sodas, cafes, and warungs are authentic and less expensive than popular or well advertised restaurants and are just as delicious.
 Markets and hawkers also offer inexpensive food.
-Street food has a bad reputation, but with caution we eat like locals.
+Street food has a bad reputation, but with caution it’s a convenient and usually inexpensive way to sample the local cuisine .
 We only visit vendors with clean areas, stay away from meat, eat fruit that hasn’t been peeled, and only eat food cooked in front of us.

 6. Use Public Transportation